Archive A/B test results by automatically generating screenshots of variations

 - Screenshots of variations that were tested

 You will thank yourself for recording these four pieces of information.
 Nothing can be more frustrating than trying to figure out what exactly did you test a month ago!
-Fortunately, with Visual Website Optimizer, this process is mostly automatic.
+Fortunately, with VWO, this process is mostly automatic.
 It always retains the test results and the only manual part, of course, is that you need to write down your thoughts in the Test Notes section.

 New Feature: automatically generate screenshots of test variations